Search Engine Queries for Webometrics

 Number of pages containing a link from a web site with domain name D excluding all pages in the site D containing P (i.e., site outlinks)

-- Google: Not possible
+- Google, Bing: Not possible any more

 - Equivalent URL citation-based queries: not possible.